Common Orbital Tumors in Adults

 - Diffuse Orbital Mass: These lesions usually require a biopsy to confirm the diagnosis.
 They include lymphoma, benign reactive lymphoid hyperplasia, orbital cellulitis, benign or malignant fibrous histiocytoma, neurofibromas, and sarcomas.
 Lymphomas are managed by radiation or chemotherapy, while pseudotumour is treated with steroids and ASA.
 Diffuse orbital masses requiring surgery include lymphangioma, fibrous histiocytoma, and neurofibroma.

 - Thyroid Ophthalmopathy: Many orbital tumours present with proptosis or bulging of the eyeball, the most common cause being thyroid-related immune orbitopathy.
-There might or might not be laboratory derangements in thyroid function tests.
+There could or could not be laboratory derangements in thyroid function tests.
 Thyroid ophthalmopathy is four to five times more common in women, particularly in their perimenopausal phase.
-History of cigarette smoking might precede a more fulminant course.
+History of cigarette smoking could precede a more fulminant course.
 Pathogenesis of the disease is unclear leading to ambiguity in treatment protocols.
 Anterior segment eye complaints are treated with lubricants and topical steroids.
 Resultant glaucoma is managed with topical anti-glaucoma medications.
-Diplopia might need steroids and surgery while proptosis might require steroids, radiation or corrective surgery.
+Diplopia could need steroids and surgery while proptosis might require steroids, radiation or corrective surgery.

 - Lacrimal Gland Tumours: They are easily diagnosed using ophthalmic B-scan at ultrasonography.
 More detailed analysis, particularly for bony involvement requires CT scans.
 Treatment comprises steroids, biopsy or excisional surgery.